Graduate Certificate in Dispute Resolution

 Overview

-The Graduate Certificate in Dispute Resolution is designed to enhance your career in justice and alternative dispute resolution sector and other sectors including industrial relations, human resources, and project management.
+This course is designed to enhance your career in justice and alternative dispute resolution sector and other sectors including industrial relations, human resources, and project management.

 You’ll explore current and emerging global, national, and local dispute resolution practices, and understand key concepts, theories, and processes that underpin dispute resolution processes, giving you the practical skills and knowledge to mediate, negotiate, and manage disputes in diverse fields and professional settings.

-Why study the dispute resolution at RMIT?
+Why study dispute resolution at RMIT?

 Industry relevant